19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 19. Fairbanks Ice Sculpture Festival

 The World Ice Art Championships happen in Fairbanks each year.
-What started in 1990 as a way to continue the ice-sculpting traditions of interior Alaska has now become an international phenomenon featuring over 100 ice artists from around the world.
+What started in 1990 as a way to continue the ice-sculpting traditions of interior Alaska has now become an international phenomenon featuring over 100 ice artists worldwide.

-February is one of the coldest months in Fairbanks so dress warm.
-And keep warm in the heated on-site tents.
-Fairbanks Ice Sculpture Festival runs from mid-February to late March.
+February is one of Fairbanks’s coldest months, so dress warm and stay warm in the heated on-site tents.
+The Fairbanks Ice Sculpture Festival runs from mid-February to late March.

 Cost: Day Pass – $16, Youth Pass – $8, Children under 6 – Free